 Coral Springs Fl. , Feb 8 2019 : Continuing to haunt Dan Daley who is now running for Florida State House Seat District 97 as a Democrat, is an issue involving the Coral Springs Police Department’s decision not to administer a DUI test to him at an incident – even though a police officer at the scene indicated that it was needed.

-Coral Springs Fl September 21,2018 : ( Final) At 5:22 am the morning of September 14,2017, Commissioner and Vice Mayor Dan Daley had a flat tire that involved the response of an EMS unit, 6 Police Officers, a sergeant, a lieutenant, the Acting Police Chief, the Assistant Police Chief, the City Manager and the Mayor.
-No DUI test was performed
+At 5:22 am the morning of September 14,2017, Commissioner and Vice Mayor ( now candidate ) Dan Daley had a flat tire that inexplicably triggered the dispatching of an EMS unit, and prompted the participation of 6 Police Officers, a sergeant, a lieutenant, the Acting Police Chief, the Assistant Police Chief, the City Manager and the Mayor.
+No DUI test was performed.

 At that time, and stated in the court records, Officer Wetherington was a five year Coral Springs officer and Officer of the Year ( click here for Coral Springs Police Website with Officer of The Year) He is only one of six police officers in Broward County at the time of the incident, that is certified as Drug Recognition Experts and specializes in DUI investigations and was one of the reasons why he swung by to the scene when he heard the call.

 Officer Wetherington is seeking back wages, compensatory damages, to be reinstated in his position, and cease further harassment by the city.
 The City of Coral Springs filed a Motion to Dismiss and Strike Claim on August 8, 2018.

 Candidate Dan Daley Incident Details